Yogesh3216/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 FIGURE-02

-PROCEDURE
+## PROCEDURE

- Open tinker cad account
-1. Select Arduino uno , bread board , digital input and digital output
+1. Open tinker cad account,Select Arduino uno , bread board , digital input and digital output
 2. Connect the circuit as given in the figure
 3. Develop the program and compile it for any errors
 4.	 .Execute the program